vwirth/sharpy/README.md

 * Example RGB-D data is given in `data/h2o` such that you only need to adjust the absolute paths in the `configs/sharpy.yaml`, e.g. `Dataset/path` and `Dataset/sequence_file`.
 * The OpenPose model that is used for comparison in our paper can be downloaded here:
     * The model description is provided [here](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/models/hand/pose_deploy.prototxt).
 Download it and adjust the respective `OpenPose/protofile` option in `configs/sharpy.yaml`
-    * The model weights are provided [here](http://posefs1.perception.cs.cmu.edu/OpenPose/models/hand/pose_iter_102000.caffemodel), alternatively you can use the scripts provided by the [OpenPose Repository](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/models/getModels.sh).
+    * The model weights are provided [here](http://posefs1.perception.cs.cmu.edu/OpenPose/models/hand/pose_iter_102000.caffemodel)
+    * Alternatively you can use the scripts and URLs provided by the [OpenPose Repository](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/models/getModels.sh).
 Download it and adjust the respective `OpenPose/weights` option in `configs/sharpy.yaml`
+    * If the official OpenPose links might not work for you, a HuggingFace version of the weights is available [here](https://huggingface.co/camenduru/openpose/blob/main/models/hand/pose_iter_102000.caffemodel)
 * The **TensorRT** model weights of the adapted [Yolact](https://github.com/dbolya/yolact) model are given in `data/yolact_weights.zip`.
 Make sure to unzip it and adjust the respective `Network/weights` option in `configs/sharpy.yaml`. **Please note that they can only be successfully loaded if you install the exact TensorRT version (see documentation above)**
 * The MANO model can be downloaded from [here](https://mano.is.tuebingen.mpg.de).
 Extract the `.zip` file such that you should have a `models/mano/MANO_LEFT.pkl` and `models/mano/MANO_RIGHT.pkl` file. **To load them in the program, they must be converted to `.npz`**.
 You can use the script provided in `scripts/pkl2npz.py` to do so.

 # Running the program
-Make sure you update the paths in `configs/sharpy.yaml`.
+Make sure you update the paths in `configs/sharpy.yaml`, e.g. the `<path-to-sharpy-repository>` paths that are indicated in the yaml file.
 Run the binary, preferrably from the `code` directory such that the default `imgui.ini` file for the GUI is loaded:
 ```
 cd code && ./build/examples/OFF/bin/sharpy